GorillaDev420/OS-lab1/docs/report.md

 1. **Ctrl-D Handling**:

 We utilized the `readline` function return value `line` (a char* pointer) to identity if the EOF is sent when user interacting with the shell.
-If the `readline` return value is NULL, which means CTRL + D is passed to the shell process, we can exit the shell process.
+If the `readline` return value is NULL, which means CTRL + D is passed to the shell process.
+In this case we can simply exit the shell process with the _exit() function.

 ``` C
 line = readline("> ");